statgen/csg-python/README.md

         cd $HOME
         ```

-    You will have to remember to do this before you ever do `brew install ...` or `conda install ...`, though, or else nasty problems can occur.
+    You will have to remember to do this each time you log in before you running `brew install ...` or `conda install ...`, though, or else nasty problems can occur.